The Shah’s Party

 Author(s)

-Robert Templer is a journalist, writer, lecturer, and former professor and director of policy research at Central European University.
-As director of the International Crisis Group’s Asia programme (2001–12), he visited Iran on many occasions.
-His books include the acclaimed Shadows and Wind: A View of Modern Vietnam.
+Robert Templer is a writer and former professor at the Central European University, where he also founded a research centre on post-conflict recovery.
+From 2011–2012, he was director of the Asia Programme at the International Crisis Group and has visited Iran on many occasions.
+He is the author of four books including the acclaimed Shadows and Wind: A View of Modern Vietnam and A Basilisk Glance: Poisoners from Plato to Putin.

 Request an academic inspection copy Request a press review copy